5 easy ways to keep your small business bookkeeping organised

 2. Handle and review bank cheques carefully

 Sign cheques using a clear, distinctive signature that’s hard to forge.
 Review canceled cheques before anyone else sees them, including your employees, to ensure you catch any unauthorised cheques.
-And if your business is a partnership, it’s a good idea to have at least one of the partners co-sign the cheques.
+And if your business is a partnership, it’s a good idea to have at least one of the partners co-sign all cheques.

 3. Get a bank statement with a month-end cutoff